 4. Community Well-being: Reducing added sugar can have a ripple effect throughout the community.
 Healthier individuals contribute to stronger, more vibrant communities.
 As people become more mindful of their dietary choices, they can inspire friends, family members, and neighbors to join them in embracing a healthier lifestyle.

 5. Redefining Traditions, The Kula Way: The African diaspora's culinary traditions are rich and diverse.
 By reimagining traditional recipes with a focus on natural sweetness from fruits and whole ingredients, communities can develop a new narrative around their cuisine—one that aligns with health goals and emphasizes the delicious flavors of whole foods.
 We're all about honoring tradition while embracing modern health goals.
-Our sauces help you craft Afro-vegan dishes that are both deeply rooted in heritage and forward-looking.
+Our sauces help you craft Afro-plant-based dishes that are both deeply rooted in heritage and forward-looking.
 It's the best of both worlds on your plate.

 6. Economic Empowerment: Supporting local markets and producers of fresh, whole foods can bolster local economies.
 Communities within the African diaspora can take pride in cultivating and supporting agricultural practices that align with a health-focused lifestyle.